OPT Planner Jobs

 What should I do if my OPT expires before my employer files my H-1B?

 If your OPT authorization ends before an H-1B petition is approved, you need a bridge strategy.
-Options include applying for a cap-gap extension if you filed before April 1, asking the employer to file under a cap-exempt institution, or pursuing an alternative status like H-1B1 or O-1 if eligible.
+Options include applying for a cap-gap extension if you filed before April 1, asking the employer to file under a cap-exempt institution, or pursuing an alternative status like H-1B1 visa or O-1 visa if eligible.
 Consult an immigration attorney as soon as your timeline becomes clear.